mosaicml/streaming/docs/source/fundamentals/environments.md

 # Environments

-Streaming Dataset relies on certain environment variables that need to be set to work for the distributed workload.
+StreamingDataset relies on certain environment variables that need to be set to work for the distributed workload.

 - **WORLD_SIZE**: Total number of processes to launch across all nodes.
 - **LOCAL_WORLD_SIZE**: Total number of processes to launch for each node.